milesmfe/Personalised-COVID-Dashboard/README.md

 Ensure you have the following python modules installed: flask, sched

+You can view the program on GitHub or clone it with this link: "https://github.com/milesmfe/Personalised-COVID-Dashboard.git"

 In order to make use of the news features, you will need to enter a news api key into the config.json file, such a key can be obtained here: "https://newsapi.org/"

 ## Using the program